7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 High altitude, real singletrack, and clear proof that the best mountain riding in the country doesn’t need a permit.

-The first time I crested into the high country above Waterton — above the trees, wind coming across the ridge, 10,000 feet and a view that goes to Denver — I understood why people do this route obsessively.
+Why ride it: The first time I crested into the high country above Waterton — above the trees, wind coming across the ridge, 10,000 feet and a view that goes to Denver — I understood why people do this route obsessively.
 It’s the kind of riding that recalibrates what you think is possible on a loaded bike.

 • 📍 Distance: 75 miles